ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 -- LICENSE file in the root directory of this source tree.
 -->

-The point of using CQL is to facilitate access to a SQLite database so we'll switch gears to a slightly more complicated setup.
-We'll still keep things fairly simple but let's start to use some database features.
+The point of using CQL is to facilitate access to a SQLite database, so we'll switch gears to a slightly more complicated setup.
+We'll still keep things fairly simple, but let's start to use some database features.

->NOTE: it is not the intent of this tutorial to also be a primer for the SQLite
+> NOTE: It is not the intent of this tutorial to also be a primer for the SQLite
->programming language which is so ably documented on https://sqlite.org/.
+> programming language, which is ably documented on [sqlite.org](https://sqlite.org/).
 Please
->refer to that site for details on the meaning of the SQL statements used here
+> refer to that site for details on the meaning of the SQL statements used here
->if you are new to SQL.
+> if you are new to SQL.

 ### A Sample Program